-NAVRATRI Festival – a product designed by mystics to bring intrinsic changes in our body for it to adapt to the forthcoming change in nature to dispel distress, disorder, and disease; which may be caused to the body if out of sync with nature.
+A product designed by mystics to bring intrinsic changes in our body in order to adapt to the forthcoming change in nature to dispel disease and distress, which it may cause to the body if out of sync with nature.

 The roots of this festival come from the ancient wisdom of our mystics, but this specific festival is more a health and wellbeing issue than spirituality.
 However, there is no significance of health and wellbeing if that is not driving spirituality in us.

 The only spirituality, which is true to humanity, is the one in which we discover our authenticity and that lies in the wisdom that life is a journey, to flow from moment to moment, witnessing experiences.

 Being attached to anything and creating belief adds to the toxicity of the spirit which through energy and emotions finally reflects as toxicity in the body.
 Therefore, attachment and addiction are toxicity.

 This is normal human nature.
 Therefore, from time to time, we need processes, which help us de–addict and restore our spirit.
 How we breathe through the day and not what we do in those moments defines a lifestyle.
 Lifestyle defines wellbeing and wellbeing is directly proportional to health.
 Since it is a lifestyle issue, it has its roots in Ayurveda.
 Ayurveda was the most comprehensive system of health and wellbeing resting on four pillars as stated below.